 Alligators and crocodiles are similar to each other in size, behavior, and appearance.
 It can sometimes be quite difficult to tell them apart.
 This is especially true in the southern United States where both species live.

-This guide will teach you how to spot the difference between alligators and crocodiles.
-We also share some fun trivia on which species is bigger, faster and stronger.
+Still not sure which one you’re looking at?
+This guide will teach you how to spot the difference between alligators and crocodiles!

 Table of Contents